Ram Narayan: Contributions and recognition

 Narayan increased the status of the sarangi to that of a modern concert solo instrument, made it known outside of India, and was the first sarangi player with international success, an example later followed by Sultan Khan.
-Narayan's simplified fingering technique allows for glide (meend) and affected the modern sarangi concert style, as aspects of his playing and tone creation were taken up by sarangi players from Narayan's recordings.
+Narayan's simplified fingering technique allowed for glide (meend) and affected the modern sarangi concert style, as aspects of his playing and tone creation were taken up by sarangi players from Narayan's recordings.

 Narayan taught at the American Society for Eastern Arts and the National Centre for the Performing Arts in Mumbai in the 1970s and 1980s, where he gave the first master class for sarangi.
 Narayan privately trained sarangi players, including his daughter Aruna Narayan, his grandson Harsh Narayan, and Vasanti Srikhande.
 He also taught sarod players, including his son Brij Narayan, as well as vocalists and a violinist.
 In 2002, he taught 15 Indian students and more than 500 students in the United States and Europe had studied with him.
-Indian music in performance: a practical introduction, released in 1980 by Neil Sorrell in cooperation with Narayan, was described as "one of the best presentations on modern North Indian music practice" by Hans Neuhoff in Musik in Geschichte und Gegenwart.
+Indian music in performance: a practical introduction, released in 1980 by Neil Sorrell in cooperation with Narayan, was described as "one of the best presentations on modern North Indian music practice" by Hans Neuhoff in Die Musik in Geschichte und Gegenwart.

 Narayan argued that appreciation of the sarangi and him came only after acknowledgment by the Western audience.
 He attributed the lack of sarangi students to a lack of competent teachers and said that the Indian government should assist in preserving the instrument.
 The Pt (Pandit) Ram Narayan Foundation in Mumbai awards scholarships to sarangi students.
 Narayan has stated he was skeptical the sarangi would survive and said he would never give up promoting the instrument.